patela23ATWIT/Employment-Treads-and-Salary-Analysis/README.md

 ![Data](https://github.com/patela23ATWIT/Employment-Treads-and-Salary-Analysis/assets/90491468/c15a60a1-1a8d-4c48-82e7-2ef81d6b5b36)

 The only cleaning that had to be done to the "Salary_Data.csv" was the removal of all empty rows.
 Otherwise, the dataset has not been changed or altered in any way.

+## Methods

+Tools:
+* Numpy to manipulate data into arrays for further calculation
+* Pandas to analyze and visualize data
+* Scikit-learn to implement statistical modeling and machine learning